Perry2004/UNO-Game-Management-System/README.md

 of account management.
 Furthermore, this database could also be modified briefly to apply in any online card game environment such as “Exploding Kittens”.

+---
+We divided the backend (specificaly the database tables (relations)) such that all 3 of us have equivalent effort put in. <br>
+For the frontend, we divide the tasks in a similar manner so all members have equal contribution to the final Product. <br>

+---